Sydney-Informatics-Hub/lessons-mlpy-part2/README.md

-# Machine Learning in Python part 1: Regression
+# Machine Learning in Python part 2: Classification

-This is a repository for Sydney Informatics Hub's lesson materials for the "Introduction to Machine Learning using Python" workshop.
+This is a repository for Sydney Informatics Hub's lesson materials for the "Introduction to Machine Learning using Python" workshops.

 ## Setup requirements